-The time commitment is simply what makes an IOP different from a PHP in an addiction treatment program.
-However, the difference of a couple of hours can convert over to more differences in the amount of accountability, potential to backtrack, and support.
+The time commitment makes an IOP different from a PHP in an addiction treatment program.
+However, the difference of a couple of hours can convert to more differences in accountability, potential to backtrack, and support.
 You must decide on an addiction program that will be the most effective instead of the most convenient.

 At first glance, an IOP and PHP program might appear to be replaceable part-time rehab options.
-Neither program involves the often overpriced requirement of living onsite at the treatment facility, which allows individuals to have access to more independence and freedom.
+Neither program involves the often overpriced requirement of living onsite at the treatment facility, allowing individuals to have more independence and freedom.
 Both programs give access to therapists, physicians, and medications if needed.

 Ultimately, the way a person will decide between IOP vs. PHP will be through the following: